WeiHao97/WeiHao97.github.io/_pages/about.md

     <li> <b>[present]</b>.
 Building something interesting </li>

+    <li> <b>[2026-04]</b> Its my honor to receive the Davide Giri Memorial Prize!
+This award is given to a PhD in CS who has combined excellence in research results with continued outstanding efforts to promote research collaboration.</li>

     <li> <b>[2026-04]</b>.
 My dissertation was awarded the G-Research PhD Prize.
 Thank you, <a href="https://www.gresearch.com/">G-Research</a>! </li>

     <li> <b>[2025-06]</b>.
 Study on the Prevalence of LLM-Generated Malicious Emails is covered in <a href="https://www.forbes.com/sites/daveywinder/2025/06/20/ai-is-behind-50-of-spam---and-now-its-hacking-your-accounts/">Forbes</a> and  <a href="https://www.techrepublic.com/article/news-ai-generated-spam-email-barracuda-report/">TechRepublic</a>! </li>